joshreid1/nf-str/README.md

   * `manifest` - Path to TSV file with first column containing sample ID, second column containing sequencing type (i.e. illumina, ont or pacbio), and third column containing path to BAM/CRAM file.
 No headers or row names.
   * `callers` - List of STR callers, default is all of them for the releveant sequencing type.
 * First run:
-`nextflow run /PATH/TO/nf-str`
+`nextflow run /PATH/TO/nf-str -profile singularity`
 * Resume run:
 `nextflow run /PATH/TO/nf-str -resume`
-* Note: It is Recommended to run workflow in a `screen` session

 ## Output
 * Outputs are created in the folder `output` in the run directory